Diophantus: Diophantine analysis

 Today, Diophantine analysis is the area of study where integer (whole-number) solutions are sought for equations, and Diophantine equations are polynomial equations with integer coefficients to which only integer solutions are sought.
 It is usually rather difficult to tell whether a given Diophantine equation is solvable.
 Most of the problems in Arithmetica lead to quadratic equations.
 Diophantus looked at 3 different types of quadratic equations: ax^{2} + bx = c, ax^{2} = bx + c, and ax^{2} + c = bx.
 The reason why there were three cases to Diophantus, while today we have only one case, is that he did not have any notion for zero and he avoided negative coefficients by considering the given numbers a, b, c to all be positive in each of the three cases above.
 Diophantus was always satisfied with a rational solution and did not require a whole number which means he accepted fractions as solutions to his problems.
 Diophantus considered negative or irrational square root solutions "useless", "meaningless", and even "absurd".
 To give one specific example, he calls the equation 4 = 4x + 20 'absurd' because it would lead to a negative value for x.
 One solution was all he looked for in a quadratic equation.
 There is no evidence that suggests Diophantus even realized that there could be two solutions to a quadratic equation.
 He also considered simultaneous quadratic equations.

 Rediscovery of books IV-VII

-In 1968, Fuat Sezgin found four previously unknown books of Arithmetica at the shrine of Imam Rezā in the holy Islamic city of Mashhad in northeastern Iran.
+In 1968, Fuat Sezgin found four previously unknown books of Arithmetica at the shrine of Imam Rezā in Mashhad in northeastern Iran.
 The four books are thought to have been translated from Greek to Arabic by Qusta ibn Luqa (820–912).
 Norbert Schappacher has written:

 [The four missing books] resurfaced around 1971 in the Astan Quds Library in Meshed (Iran) in a copy from 1198.
 It was not catalogued under the name of Diophantus (but under that of Qusta ibn Luqa) because the librarian was apparently not able to read the main line of the cover page where Diophantus’s name appears in geometric Kufi calligraphy.